 While many states vary water prices depending on the location of the property (city or a rural area), other states, such as South Australia and Northern Territory, apply the same water usage rates to all residents.
 From mid-2017, Tasmanian residents will also pay the same rate for their water usage no matter the region.

 Water Prices per Capital City

-Water prices per Australian Capital City (as at January 2016) are listed below:
+Water prices per Australian State for 2019/20 are listed below: